VikasYadav99/Pure_Pursuit-with-Image_Processing/README.md

 Now you can see the robot following the pre-defined path.

 Program for locomotion and pure pursuit controller are in controls.py, pure_pursuit.py and image_process.py under scripts folder.

+In the video file sine_wave_follow.mkv, robot is following a sine wave with a look ahead distance of 35cm.
+The moving blue circle the position of robot and the smaller green circle is the look ahead point in front of robot.